grzegorzkoszczal/autoblogger/README.md

 ## Purpose of this repository

-The main goal of this repo is to showcase a simple applications that incorporates the use of generative nature of ChatGPT.
-At first, the user provides the URL to a YouTube video that comes with the subtitles, such as music video, vlog etc. and executes prompts based on the context of the transcript.
+The main goal of this repo is to showcase a simple application that incorporates the use of generative nature of ChatGPT.
+At first, the user provides the URL to a YouTube video that comes with the subtitles, such as music video, vlog etc. and executes prompts chosen by the user.  based on the context of the transcript.

 ## Installation